knpuniversity/symfony/knpu/ep5-forms/date-picker-field.md

 ## Adding a JavaScript Date Picker

 Instead, let's add a proper JavaScript widget.
 Google for "Bootstrap Date Picker".
-Ok, this first result looks pretty pretty awesome - let's go for it!
+Ok, this first result looks pretty awesome - let's go for it!

 First, we need to import new CSS and JS files.
 In `new.html.twig`, override the block `stylesheets` from the base layout.
 Add `{% endblock %}` and print `{{ parent() }}`.